-As of December 31, 2021, our patent portfolio consisted of nine issued U.S. patents, three pending U.S. patent applications, sixty issued foreign patents and forty-eight pending foreign applications including two patent applications made under the Patent Cooperation Treaty.
-These patents and patent applications include claims directed to certain respirable formulations comprising ensifentrine, a crystalline form of ensifentrine, combinations of ensifentrine with certain respiratory drugs, certain salts of ensifentrine, ensifentrine for use in the treatment of cystic fibrosis, and a method of making ensifentrine, with expected expiry dates up to 2041.
+As of December 31, 2022, our patent portfolio consisted of ten issued U.S. patents, eight pending U.S. patent applications (including four U.S. provisional patent applications), 70 issued foreign patents and 76 pending foreign applications.
+These patents and patent applications include claims directed to certain respirable formulations comprising ensifentrine, a crystalline form of ensifentrine, combinations of ensifentrine with certain respiratory drugs, certain salts of ensifentrine, ensifentrine for use in the treatment of cystic fibrosis and for use in the treatment of certain aspects of some other respiratory disorders, and a method of making ensifentrine, with expected expiry dates up to 2042.